 There has been a lot of discussion about the possibility of moving the 1913 building across Maple Street to the Center School Parking Lot.
 Moving the building will eliminate its historic value.
 It will no longer be eligible to be listed as an historic building in the State of Connecticut, and it will no longer be eligible for state preservation grants towards its repurposing.
 It will also be a logistical nightmare: when the new library is completed in about two years, the existing additions which will be in continuous use during construction, will be demolished.
 But the new building will now be in place blocking a straight path across Maple Street.
 So the 1913 will most likely have to have the roof removed in order to come down to Main Street and fit below the very low telephone wires.
 A new foundation will have to be prepared so that after the structure is rolled down Main St, it can be hoisted back up onto the new foundation.
 Then the roof can be rebuilt as well as the repair of any additional harm the move may have created.
 The library’s construction manager is working on a cost estimate for this move, our estimates put it close to $2 million.
 Basically turning a less than $1 million project into a $3 million project.
 It would be fiscally irresponsible and remove the ability to have the 1913 Library listed as an historic building with the state.

-Keith Simpson Associates, Inc has developed a site plan indicating that both the new building and the 1913 Library can certainly coexist on the same site.
-These two buildings are presently 100 feet apart at their closest point!
+In addition, Keith Simpson Associates, Inc presented their site plan also indicating that both the new building and the 1913 Library can certainly coexist on the same site.
+Note: The new library building and the existing 1913 building are approximately 100 feet apart at their closest point!

 See Keith Simpson's proposed plan as well as his critique of the New Canaan Library's proposed "Town Green" plan here.